Different Types of AI Agents That Power the Modern Systems

 According to Waymo’s report, its self-driving technology reduced injury-causing crashes by 81% and police-reported crashes by 64% compared to human-driven vehicles.

-With these AI agents, it is possible to achieve goals by analysing possible actions and future consequences.
+With these AI agents, it is possible to achieve goals by analyzing possible actions and future consequences.
 They will plan, adjust strategies, and make decisions that align with the desired results.

 Use Cases: